Winter091/Ccraft/README.md

 Water has actual transparency, but there's also alpha testing (binary transparency).
 In shader the alpha value of fragment is checked, and if it's less than 0.5, the fragment is discarded.
 Alpha testing allows to draw transparent glass, flowers, grass and tree leaves.

-When block in some chunk is changed, the chunk buffers are being completely rebuilt.
+When block in chunk is changed, the chunk buffers are being completely rebuilt.

 To implement post-processing visual effects, such as depth of field, motion blur, gamma correction and saturation tweak, separate framebuffer had to be used.
 So, the game is being rendered on a texture, then it's being rendered on yet another texture